akhodakivskiy/VimFx/documentation/questions-and-answers.md

 ## Can I edit shortcuts in the Keyboard Shortcuts help dialog?

-No, but clicking on any command in it opens VimFx’s options page in the Add-ons Manager and automatically selects the text input for that command.
+Clicking on any command in it opens VimFx’s options page in the Add-ons Manager and automatically selects the text input for that command.
 Tip: Use the `eb` command to click without using the mouse.

-## Can I make Hints mode work with element text?

-… like the modes Vimium, Vimperator and Pentadactyl provide?

-Yes!
-Have a look at [Filtering hints by element text] for more information.

-[Filtering hints by element text]: options.md#filtering-hints-by-element-text

 ## Will VimFx provide advanced Find features?

 One of VimFx’s key features is to embrace standard Firefox features.
-As long as Firefox’s Find Bar doesn’t support for example reverse search (vim’s `?` command) or regex search, VimFx won’t either.
+As long as Firefox’s Find Bar doesn’t support for example reverse search (Vim’s `?` command) or regex search, VimFx won’t either.

 ## Switching between tabs works oddly when [NoScript] is installed!